renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-Just like the earlier `matchPackagePatterns` example, the above will configure `rangeStrategy` to `replace` for any package starting with `angular`.
+Like the earlier `matchPackagePatterns` example, the above will configure `rangeStrategy` to `replace` for any package starting with `angular`.

 ### matchPaths